FAQs: Competency Assessment Supplement

 Attention: Registration – CAS Submission

-Yes, but you must give credit to the original author by identifying who wrote the content and where you found it (for instance, list the person’s name and website address).
-This applies to information from Internet sources, books, magazines, conference materials and research papers.
+Yes, but you must provide examples from your own nursing experience.
+You can support those examples with information from the internet, but you must give credit to the original author by identifying who wrote the content and where you found it (for instance, list the person’s name and website address).
+This applies to information from internet sources, books, magazines, conference materials and research papers.

 If you do not give credit to the source of information, you are committing plagiarism, which could seriously affect the status of your application.

-Plagiarism is the act of presenting someone else’s words as your own without giving them proper credit.
+Plagiarism is the act of presenting someone else’s words or ideas as your own without giving them proper credit.
 According to plagiarism.org, it happens when you:

 • turn in someone else’s work as your own